 INFORMATIVE: Under the terms of the Water Resources Act 1991 and the Land Drainage Byelaws 1981, the prior written consent of the Environment Agency is required for any proposed or structures in under, over or within 8 metres of the brink of the River Lee (Navigation) main river.
 Contact John Thurlow on 01707 632403 for further details.

 INFORMATIVE: The new development will require numbering.
 The applicant should contact the Transportation Group at least six weeks before the development is occupied (tel.
 020 8489 5573) to arrange for the allocation of a suitable address.

-REASONS FOR APPROVAL The Council has had regard to the development plan (in particular the Blue Ribbon Network Policies at Section 4C of the London Plan and policies EMP 5, EMP 1, ENV 4, ENV 5 and UD4 of the Unitary Development Plan 2006, and to other material planning considerations.
-The proposal is substantially in accordance with the development plan.
+REASONS FOR APPROVAL

+The Council has had regard to the London Plan in particular the Blue Ribbon Network Policies at Section 4C of the London Plan and policies EMP 5, EMP 1, ENV 4, ENV 5 and UD4 of the Unitary Development Plan 2006, and to other material planning considerations.
+The proposal is substantially in accordance with the London Plan and the Unitary Development Plan for L B Haringey.